 The mixian (米 “rice” and 线 “line”), very fine gluten-free noodles from Yunnan, are an ancient dish of Chinese tradition.

 米粉 (mǐfěn) – Rice starch noodles

-Mifen (米 “rice”, 粉 “starch noodles”), are very fine rice noodles that come from the southwest of China, from the city of Guilin.
+Mifen (米 “rice”, 粉 “starch noodles”), are very fine rice noodles that come from southwest China, from the city of Guilin.

 Just as the types of noodles that you can find in China are numerous, the same goes with the methods of preparation.

-The first big subdivision to make when speaking of recipes, is between those in soup and those that aren’t.
-Let’s start with noodles that aren’t in soup, that are divided into stir fried noodles and cold noodles (often served as appetizers), passing on to those in broth.
+The first big subdivision to make when speaking of recipes is between those in soup and those that aren’t.
+Let’s start with noodles that aren’t in soup, which are divided into stir-fried noodles and cold noodles (often served as appetizers), passing on to those in broth.

 炒面 (chǎo miàn) – Stir fried noodles